 *City Cider cannot guarantee parking spot availability or rates.

 Our annual urban harvest celebration is taking place on Sunday, September 16th, from 12-5pm at Spadina Museum (285 Spadina Rd.).
 The event is sure to be awesome, but we can’t do it without amazing volunteers like you!

 Volunteer recruitment for City Cider 2018 will begin in August 2018 – stay tuned!

 The Cider Squad is looking for outgoing volunteers to help us press delicious apple cider at our City Cider celebration and at various outreach events this summer.

 No experience making cider?
 Not to worry!
 Training will be provided.
-For more information and details on how to apply, click HERE
+Registration will open in summer 2018.

 Check out more of our photos from last year’s event here